Minoan pottery: Agyios Onouphrios, Lebena

-The painted parallel-line decoration of Ayios Onouphrios I Ware was drawn with an iron-red clay slip that would fire red under oxidizing conditions in a clean kiln but under the reducing conditions of a smoky fire turn darker, without much control over color, which could range from red to brown.
+The painted parallel-line decoration of Agios Onouphrios Ware was drawn with an iron-red clay slip that would fire red under oxidizing conditions in a clean kiln but under the reducing conditions of a smoky fire turn darker, without much control over color, which could range from red to brown.
 A dark-on-light painted pattern was then applied.
 From this beginning, Minoan potters already concentrated on the linear forms of designs, perfecting coherent designs and voids that would ideally suit the shape of the ware.
 Shapes were jugs, two-handled cups and bowls.
 The ware came from north and south central Crete, as did Lebena Ware of the same general types but decorated by painting white patterns over a solid red painted background (Example).
 The latter came from EM I tombs.

 Koumasa and Fine Gray Ware

 In EM IIA, the geometric slip-painted designs of Koumasa Ware seem to have developed from the wares of Aghios Onouphrios.
 The designs are in red or black on a light background.
 Forms are cups, bowls, jugs and teapots (Example: "Goddess of Myrtos").
 Also from EM IIA are the cylindrical and spherical pyxides called Fine Gray Ware or just Gray Ware, featuring a polished surface with incised diagonals, dots, rings and semicircles.